 It’s worth pointing out that for contemporary pop and EDM releases, it’s not uncommon to see crest factors of 5 or even as low as 3 dB.
 The music world is full of opinions on whether this is part of the sound of those genres, or an unnecessary casualty of the loudness wars.
 Suffice it to say, achieving these kinds of levels without egregious distortion takes great skill and care on the part of the producers, mixers, and mastering engineers who work on these records.

 There are also a few special ways to measure and think about crest factor that can be very useful in mastering.
-If you’ve ever noticed the low-frequency crest factor indicator in Tonal Balance Control 2, this is a hint.
+If you’ve ever noticed the low-frequency crest factor indicator in

 Just as crest factor measurements can tell us something about the overall balance of transient and sustained sounds, restricting the measurement range to certain frequencies helps us learn about the balance of instruments within those frequency boundaries.

 Let’s think specifically about low-end crest factor for a moment.
 Low end can eat up a ton of headroom in a mix.
 This is generally because our hearing is less sensitive to low frequencies, so more level is required to make low frequencies sound as loud as mid-range and high frequencies.
 As such, finding the right balance between transient and sustained elements in the low-end is crucial to achieving a full, yet punchy sound.

 Higher low-end crest factor readings (skewing to the left side of the indicator in Tonal Balance Control 2) can suggest that the balance between low-end percussion, such as a kick drum, and sustained elements like basses or synths may be biased toward the percussive transient content.
 Conversely, a low crest factor reading (skewed right on the indicator) points to sustained elements that are dominating the percussion.